Toriality/Toriality/README.md

 Hello!
 I'm Pedro, a Brazilian 23y web developer and software engineer, holding a degree in Information Systems from [Universidade Estácio de Sá](https://estacio.br/).

 I love making creative things, I try to be as innovative as possible in my projects.
 I also love helping out and teaching people.
-Feel free to explore my repositories and connect with me on my [social media platforms 🌐](https://toriality.vercel.app/contact).
+Feel free to explore my repositories and contacting me anytime you want.

 ## ⚡ 𝚂𝚔𝚒𝚕𝚕𝚜